 Neonatal GBS disease is classified as early-onset disease (EOD) when it is diagnosed within the first seven days of life.
-After this period, infant infections are categorized as late-onset disease (LOD) if diagnosed between seven days and three months, or as very late-onset disease (VLOD) when occurring between three months and one year of age.
+After this period, infant infections are categorized as late-onset disease (LOD) if diagnosed between seven days and three months, or as very late-onset disease (VLOD) , sometimes referred to as ultra late-onset disease (ULOD), when occurring between three months and one year of age.
 EOD results from vertical transmission during birth via a colonized vaginal canal and is effectively prevented through intrapartum antibiotic prophylaxis (IAP) for GBS-positive pregnant women.
 In contrast, LOD incidence has not been affected by IAP implementation in Europe and North America, allowing these later-onset infections to surpass EOD in frequency, despite historically being less common.
-[7, 8] This suggests that LOD might be acquired through post-partum acquisition from maternal sources (including mucosal colonization and breast milk), as well as hospital and community infections strain-specific ies,5, 6
+[7, 8] This suggests that LOD might be acquired through different pathways besides vertical acquisition of commensal GBS in the gastrointestinal tract with later translocation and invasion.
+For instance, post-partum acquisition from maternal sources (including mucosal colonization and breast milk), as well as hospital and community infections have been proposed [9].
+The different routes of acquisitions of EOD and LOD, along with potential changes in immune status during infancy that may alter strain-specific susceptibilities, are reflected in the different strain distributions of GBS isolates from EOD and LOD, which have been extensively characterized.
+These bacteriological differences, combined with the evolving patient characteristics as they age, lead to variations in the clinical presentation and management of EOD and LOD.
+In contrast, is widely accepted that the 3 month cut-off for LOD is clinically arbitrary, with LOD and VLOD cases often exhibiting similar clinical presentations and treatments.
+[5, 6] However, the genomic characteristics of GBS isolates from VLOD have not extensively been described, leaving uncertainty about whether this cut-off is equally arbitrary from a bacteriological perspective.
+A deeper understanding of the bacterial etiologies of LOD and VLOD is needed to assess the effectiveness of potential prevention and treatment strategies with specific bacteriological targets.
+For instance, it may inform the potential coverage of vaccine candidates under development for VLOD cases.
+[11, 12]

+The substantial clinical burden of GBS meningitis, especially its long-term neurodevelopmental impacts, is well-documented.
+[13–20] Global trends in molecular epidemiology identify serotype III, which belongs to the hypervirulent clonal complex 17 (CC17), as the most prevalent serotype in cases of meningitis and LOD.
+[7,13,21] Despite this, the specific molecular mechanisms that underlie neurotropism remain unclear.
+Data scarcity also limits the understanding of the molecular basis of other clinical features of acute infection in infants beyond meningitis, such as ICU admission rates.
+Understanding these factors is essential for the development of effective immunoprevention strategies to manage invasive disease.

 In this study, we characterize the clinical and molecular characteristics of the neonatal invasive GBS disease cases recorded at Boston Children’s Hospital (BCH), Massachusetts, between 2007 and 2021.
-Our dataset notably provides comprehensive clinical details for both LOD, and the less-researched VLOD.
+Our dataset notably provides comprehensive clinical details for infant GBS invasive disease beyond EOD, encompassing both LOD and VLOD.
 We employ whole-genome sequencing to examine the diversity of GBS isolates, estimate the potential coverage of vaccine candidates, and assess antimicrobial resistance.
-Furthermore, we investigate the association between clinical presentations or molecular factors and well-defined clinical outcomes among infants, such as age at disease onset, risk of ICU admission, and the occurrence of meningitis.
+We also compare the genomic characteristics of GBS isolates from LOD and VLOD, and examine a twin pair providing insights into possible VLOD acquisition pathways.
+Furthermore, we describe the clinical presentation of severe disease, as measured by ICU admission and meningitis presentation, in terms of hematological indices.
+Finally, we investigate the association of molecular factors with well-defined clinical outcomes among infants, such as risk of ICU admission, the occurrence of meningitis, and abnormal hematological indices.

 Methods